Criticism of Paramount Skydance: Nickelodeon

-The channel as a whole has begun to receive negative reputations and controversies over the late-2000s to early-2020s, since they, since 2006, would frequent burn offs various Nicktoons that are not considered to have a ratings on the par of the more successful animated series SpongeBob SquarePants.
+The channel as a whole has begun to receive negative reputations and controversies from the late-2000s to early-2020s, since they, since 2006, it would frequently burn off various Nicktoons that are not considered to have ratings on par with the more successful animated series SpongeBob SquarePants.
 Following the box-office success of the first film in 2004, various allegedly low-rated Nicktoons would often be pushed to the sister channel and be outright cancelled after the last few episodes.
+As of mid-2024, animation-focused spinoff Nicktoons became fully dedicated to reruns of SpongeBob SquarePants.
+Similarly, as of late-2022, live-action-focused spinoff TeenNick became fully dedicated to reruns of Henry Danger and The Loud House.

 SpongeBob SquarePants

 Nickelodeon programs have encountered significant controversies for some time.
-Several episodes of SpongeBob SquarePants have gained some with dispute or even entirely removed from the schedule.
+Several episodes of SpongeBob SquarePants have been the subject of controversy or entirely removed from the schedule.
 The Parents Television Council (PTC) and other sources believed that "Sailor Mouth" was an implicit attempt to promote and satirize the use of profanity among children, but reports cited otherwise.
 Richard Huff of the New York Daily News criticized the report for misinterpreting the episode over its intended satire.
 "SpongeBob's Last Stand" drew criticism from conservatives, who argued over promoting environmentalism through this episode.

 "SpongeBob, You're Fired" was infamous for dialogue referencing the Supplemental Nutrition Assistance Program (Food Stamps benefit).
 In a scene from the episode, Patrick tries to show SpongeBob "the benefits of being unemployed," much to his disagreement.
 It eventually sparked a political debate when Media Matters for America and Al Sharpton on MSNBC accused both the New York Post and Fox News of using the episode.

 In 2021, Nickelodeon announced that to remove "Mid-Life Crustacean" from not only the network, but Paramount+ and DVD sales as well.
 It was solely due its deemed inappropriate scene revolving panty raiding.
 "Kwarantined Krab" was the second removed episode initially meant to air during 2020; but delayed until April 29, 2022, due to the plot revolving around a pandemic as an on-going real-world COVID-19 pandemic arrived.
 However, these episodes it is available to purchase on iTunes and Amazon Prime.